ietf-wg-cellar/matroska-specification/subtitles.md

 The .IDX file is reformatted (see below) and placed in the `CodecPrivate`.

 Each .BMP will be stored in its own Block.
-The Timestamp with be stored in the Blocks Timestamp and the duration will be stored in the Default Duration.
+The Timestamp will be stored in the `Block` timestamp and the duration will be stored in the Default Duration.

 Here is an example .IDX file: